There is so much shame attached to money problems, and debt in particular.

 I’ve helped tons of people with debt payoff because I never judge, make them feel bad, or feel wrong or deficient or SHAMED for having debt.
 Because — and this is the important part — debt is neutral.
 Doesn’t matter if it’s so-called “good” debt (like a mortgage or student loan) or “bad” debt (like credit card balances); it has nothing to do with your character as a person.

-People need to do this for themselves as well.
+People need to do this for themselves.
 If you think someone will judge you for having debt, don’t discuss it with them.
 Especially if you’re still struggling to forgive yourself!
-Debt is simply a symptom of a challenge that you were having, and your desire to achieve debt pay off says everything about what you learned from that experience.
+Debt is simply a symptom of a challenge that you were having, and your desire to achieve debt payoff says everything about what you learned from that experience.

-I always tell my clients to look at debt as a symptom of something greater.
+Look at debt as a symptom of something greater.
 Say you racked up a huge credit card bill; what was that a symptom of?
 A job loss?
 A medical problem?
 A bad breakup?
 A period of depression?
+COVID Apocalypse?
 There’s always something bigger going on.

 Check your attitude

-Continuing use of credit cards.
+Continuing use of credit cards even when things are back to normal.
 If you’re crystal clear on how much you spend every month AND how much you have to pay on your credit card above and beyond monthly expenses, then you might be able to continue to use your credit card while paying down a balance.
-The majority of people I see who refuse to stop using their credit card DON’T have this clarity.
+Most people I see who refuse to stop using their credit cards DON’T have this clarity.

 Not believing they have resources to get out of debt.
-If you don’t actually believe you make enough money to pay off your debt, and see no other alternatives other than to continue to carry the debt, then you’re not ready to start a serious debt payoff plan.
-Personally, I’ve rarely ever seen someone who couldn’t adjust their spending plan and find at least a few dollars a month to put towards repayment.
+If you don’t actually believe you make enough money to pay off your debt and see no other alternatives other than to continue to carry the debt, then you’re not ready to start a serious debt payoff plan.
+Personally, I’ve rarely ever seen someone (who is in normal life, not in survival mode) who couldn’t adjust their spending plan and find at least a few dollars a month to put towards repayment.
 But you have to believe it, not me.